-Police shooting victim: ‘I don’t ever want to go back to that state’
+Police shot him and blew up his house.
+He says he’s ‘thankful to be alive.’

-The Dixmont man whose house was destroyed by a police bomb and who was shot by members of the Maine State Police during a June standoff was sentenced Friday to three years in prison with all but about 38 days suspended and four years of probation.
+The Dixmont man whose house was destroyed by a police bomb and who was shot by members of the Maine State Police during a June standoff left the Penobscot Judicial Center on Friday ready to rebuild his life.

+Michael Grendell, 62, was sentenced Friday to three years in prison with all but time served suspended and four years of probation.

-Michael Grendell, 62, dressed in a short-sleeved blue shirt and blue jeans, limped into a second-floor courtroom with the use of a cane.
+Grendell, who appeared in court dressed in a short-sleeved blue shirt and blue jeans, limped into a second-floor courtroom with the use of a cane.

+[Suspect in Dixmont standoff in critical condition after being shot by police]

 He had a small bandage on the right side of his face from where a bullet had exited his cheek.
 In addition to being shot in the face, Grendell was hit in the torso by police bullets.